 The results were astonishingly conclusive.
-It was found that, on average, monolinguals began to display the symptoms of dementia at 71.4 years of age, whereas for bilinguals, the average age was 75.5 years.
+They found that, on average, monolinguals began to display the symptoms of dementia at 71.4 years of age, whereas for bilinguals, the average age was 75.5 years.

 Furthermore, Dr. Thomas Bak from Edinburgh University believes that it is not necessary to be fluent in order to experience these rewards.
 “Just having the basics of those linguistic connections can delay dementia.”

 So what’s important is not how many complex grammar rules you can cram in one sentence, or how much vocabulary you may know.
 Just the simple act of speaking another language triggers your brain to practice essential thinking skills which will ultimately benefit you in the long term.